 The ROBINSON clubs on the Maldives not only offer a divine location but also wellness, sports, good cuisine and exceptional entertainment.
 Experience an unforgettable all-inclusive holiday at the ROBINSON club of your choice!
 Those looking to relax will find paradise here.
 A variety of traditional spa treatments is available in the Maldives — allow yourself to be pampered during your resort holiday in the Maldives.
 The Maldives also offer countless opportunities for couples to be captivated on their honeymoon.

 The Maldives lie in the Indian Ocean southwest of Sri Lanka.
+The flight time from Europe is about 10-11 hours.

 Whether you’re travelling to ROBINSON MALDIVES or ROBINSON NOONU, you will first arrive at the capital’s airport in Malé.
 From there you can reach the resort of your choice.
 To get to ROBINSON MALDIVES, take an inland flight from Malé to Kaadedhdhoo Island.
 This takes about an hour.
-There a speedboat will take you on a 30-minute cruise to ROBINSON MALDIVES on the small Funamadua island in the Gaafu Alifu Atoll – welcome to your dream holiday.
+The speedboat will take you on a 30-minute cruise to ROBINSON MALDIVES on the small Funamadua island in the Gaafu Alifu Atoll – welcome to your dream holiday.

 You can also reach ROBINSON NOONU by airplane, with a 35-minute flight to Ifuru.
-There a speedboat will take you on a 45-minute cruise to ROBINSON NOONU on the Orivaru island in the Noonu Atoll.
+The speedboat will take you on a 45-minute cruise to ROBINSON NOONU on the Orivaru island in the Noonu Atoll.
 Would you like a spectacular start to your holiday?
 For a surcharge, you can even take a seaplane for the last step, allowing you to admire from above the lagoon where you’ll be staying.

 The Maldives is an island state in the Indian Ocean and a spectacular place for your holidays.
 Here you can learn what else you need to know about the Maldives before you travel: